bhanumati29/Turtlesim-ROS/README.md

 # Turtlesim-ROS

-Various behaviour such as go-to-goal, trajectory tracking, waypoint navigation etc
+This package include the python files for various behaviour such as go-to-goal, trajectory tracking, waypoint navigation for turtlesim mobile robot in simulation environment.